-There’s nothing quite like popping a nice bottle of bubbly, from the popular Italian Prosecco to the French crème de la crème—Champagne.
+There’s nothing quite like popping a nice bottle of bubbly, from the popular Italian Prosecco to the Spanish Cava to the crème de la crème—French Champagne.

-Festive and fancy, Champagne has become the universal luxury beverage of choice for celebrations, special occasions, or just because (Champagne indeed makes for a perfect everyday sip thanks to its easy drinkability and food-friendly nature).
+Festive and fancy, French Champagne has become the universal luxury drink of choice for celebrations and special occasions—anniversaries, birthdays, holidays—or just because.
+A good Champagne makes for a perfect sip thanks to its easy drinkability and food-friendly nature.

 Playing a starring role in celebrating many of life’s triumphant moments, Champagne comes in a variety of price ranges and a variety of styles.

-With an incredible range of Champagne options and price tags to choose from, picking the right gold standard sparkler can often be overwhelming.
-While every Champagne is a sparkling wine, not every sparkling wine is Champagne (more on this in a moment).
+With so many types of Champagne on the wine menu, picking the right gold standard sparkler can often be overwhelming.
+While Champagne is the most commonly known sparkling wine, not every sparkling wine is Champagne (more on this in a moment).

 |1||Moët & Chandon||Parties|

 |3||Dom Pérignon||Memorable gift|